Kevin Sylvester wasn’t thrilled when his mom made him join the orchestra in elementary school.

 "At the beginning, I was embarrassed by it," he said.

 It was a similar situation for Will Baptiste, who went to the same predominantly African-American high school as Sylvester in south Florida.
 Baptiste thought he had signed up for band, not orchestra.

 "I wanted to play the saxophone -- the cool instrument," Baptiste said.

 But the orchestra teacher secretly won a golf bet with the band teacher to have Baptiste in his class.
-Baptiste just thought he was in the wrong class, and took up the viola.
+Baptiste just thought he was in the wrong class.

 Sylvester and Baptiste graduated high school and went to different colleges.
 They say it was a culture shock.